Transonic-Integrated-AeroDesign/AeroDes/README.md

 * [References](#References)
 ## <a name="Build"></a> Build Instructions

-Shown below are the steps required to compile this code.
+Below are the steps required to compile this project.

 ```
 git clone https://github.com/carlos-pereyra/AeroDes